Windsor to Toronto: Exciting sports, events and entertainment

 Stop 2: Hamilton

-Approximate distance and travel time from Windsor to Hamilton: 185 miles (300 kilometres), 3 hours
+Approximate travel from Windsor to Hamilton: 185 miles (300 kilometres), 3 hours

-Hamilton, the ‘City of 100 Waterfalls’ also boasts art, culture and cuisine.
+Hamilton, the ‘City of 100 Waterfalls’, also boasts art, culture and cuisine and many of the iconic Heated Rivalry filming locations.

 Things to do